CardiacModelling/empirical_quantification_of_model_discrepancy/README.md

 ## Installation

-These scripts has been tested with Python version 3.9 (see Dockerfile).
+These scripts have been tested with Python version 3.9 (see Dockerfile).
 It is recommended to install libraries and run scripts in a virtual environment to avoid version conflicts between different projects.
 To do this:
 - Clone this repository `git clone https://github.com/CardiacModelling/empricial_quantification_of_model_discrepancy`
 - Create a python virtual environment `python -m venv .venv` or (`python -m virtualenv folder_name`).
 If that doesn't work you may need to install virtualenv first `pip install virtualenv`.
 - Activate the virtual environment using `source folder_name/bin/activate`.
 Simply type `deactivate` to exit the virtual environment at the end of a session.